Blog

 May 1, 2018 — Posted By Agricen

-In a demonstration conducted by Nutrien Ag Solutions in Galesburg, Illinois, Extract PBA was sprayed in fall on a corn field post-harvest.
+In a demonstration conducted by Nutrien Ag Solutions in Galesburg, Illinois, EXTRACT PBA was sprayed in fall on a corn field post-harvest.
 In the following spring, stalks were pulled and split to examine the differences in residue breakdown between treated and untreated parts of the field.

-As seen in the photo, the Extract-treated stalks were in a more advanced stage of decomposition than untreated stalks by early spring.
+As seen in the photo, the EXTRACT-treated stalks were in a more advanced stage of decomposition than untreated stalks by early spring.

 Download the Extract Product Booklet

-extract-corn-stalk-residue-illinoisExtract PBA was sprayed on Nov.
+extract-corn-stalk-residue-illinoisEXTRACT was sprayed on Nov.
 29, 2017.
 This photo shows corn stalks from treated and untreated parts of the field that were pulled and split on March 23, 2018.

-Extract PBA can be broadcast or applied though fertigation at 1 to 2 gallons/acre, with 1 gallon of UAN/acre recommended and a minimum spray volume of 10 gallons/acre.
+EXTRACT can be broadcast or applied though fertigation at 1 to 2 gallons/acre, with 1 gallon of UAN/acre recommended and a minimum spray volume of 10 gallons/acre.

-Learn more by downloading the Extract PBA product booklet.
+Learn more by downloading the EXTRACT product booklet.

 Download the Booklet